 Can Poor Foot Care Lead to Financial Ruin?

+The price of poor foot care can be disastrous for people with diabetes.
 Imagine waking up one morning to find a small sore on your foot.
 It doesn’t seem like much, but this seemingly minor injury could lead to a major financial problem if you have diabetes.
 That’s because people with diabetes are more prone to foot problems, and these problems can get serious, fast.

 Why Diabetes and Foot Problems Don’t Mix